sakura-57/beeline-network-usage-analysis/README.md

 # Beeline case
-Data analysis for small dataset consisting some kpi.
 Data Analysis of client network usage in August and September 2015.
 ### The repository includes:
 1. ppt of the case